whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Click "Connect"
 1. Confirm that you see "Authorized on <server>"
 1. Repeat for each Zenodo server

+### Tale Creation

+* [ ] Create RStudio Tale
+1. Select the Create New... button on the Browse Page
+1. Select the Create New Tale dropdown item
+1. Enter title "Test Tale"
+1. Select compute environment RStudio
+1. Select "Create New Tale and Launch"
+1. Confirm notification dialog opens
+1. Confirm that the build/launch steps are correct
+1. Confirm that you are redirected to the Run page
+1. Navigate to the Browse page
+1. Confirm the Tale is shown under "Currently running"

+* [ ] Compose Jupyter Tale

+* [ ] Compose OpenRefine Tale

+* [ ] Too many instances
+1. Make sure you have two launched Tales
+1. Attempt to create a Tale
+1. Confirm that you receive an error that you have the max limit
+1. Confirm that the Tale is created, but not the instance

 ### Analyze in Whole Tale